Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 **5. Timer countdown and animation**

-- The countdown timer starts at thirty, decreasing by one every second until the timer hits zero and the game ends.
+- The countdown timer started at thirty, decreasing by one every second until the timer hits zero and the game ends.
 The game end pop-up always popped up when the timer reached zero which showed it was functioning as it should be.

 **6. Toggle function**